Structure-preserving local discontinuous Galerkin discretization of conformational conversion systems: Convergence of the scheme

 \section{Convergence of the scheme}

 We now study the convergence of the scheme to a weak solution to the system~\eqref{EQN::HETERODIMER} that satisfies the physical bounds in~\eqref{EQ:HETER_BOUNDSCQ}.
-To do so, we proceed in two steps: first, we prove that, as~$h \to 0$, the scheme converges to a semidiscrete-in-time formulation (Section~\ref{SEC::h-convergence}); then, we analyze the convergence of this formulation as~$(\varepsilon, \tau) \to (0, 0)$ (Section~\ref{SEC::tau-varepsilon}).
-Henceforth, we assume that the degree of approximation in space satisfies~$\ell \geq 2$, and set the weight parameter~$\gamma_F = 1/2$ for all facets~$F \in \Fho$.
+To do so, after specifying the choice of the bilinear form~$(\cdot, \cdot)_{\LDG}$ and the norm~$\Norm{\cdot}{\DG}$ (Section~\ref{sec:new}), we proceed in two steps: first, we prove that, as~$h \to 0$, the scheme converges to a semidiscrete-in-time formulation (Section~\ref{SEC::h-convergence}); then, we analyze the convergence of this formulation as~$(\varepsilon, \tau) \to (0, 0)$ (Section~\ref{SEC::tau-varepsilon}).